McNellis History, Family Crest & Coats of Arms

 McNellis Settlers in United States in the 20th Century

-- Patrick McNellis, aged 26, who emigrated to the United States from Donegal, in 1901
+- Patrick McNellis, aged 26, who immigrated to the United States from Donegal, in 1901

 - Sarah McNellis, aged 20, who settled in America from Donegal, in 1901

-- William McNellis, aged 24, who emigrated to America from Clogher, in 1903
+- William McNellis, aged 24, who immigrated to America from Clogher, in 1903

-- Susie McNellis, aged 30, who emigrated to the United States from Donegal, in 1904
+- Susie McNellis, aged 30, who immigrated to the United States from Donegal, in 1904

-- Harriet McNellis, aged 40, who emigrated to the United States, in 1906
+- Harriet McNellis, aged 40, who immigrated to the United States, in 1906

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)